Richardson will miss Olympic 100 after marijuana test - WHIZ News

 Richardson said if she’s allowed to run in the relay “I’m grateful, but if not, I’m just going to focus on myself.”

-Now, Richardson is ou, as well, denying the Olympics of a much-hyped race and an electric personality.
-Richardson raced with flowing orange hair at the trials and long fingernails.
+Now, Richardson is out as well, denying the Olympics of a much-hyped race and an electric personality.
+She ran at the trials with flowing orange hair and long fingernails.

 “To put on a face and go out in front of the world and hide my pain, who am I to tell you how to cope when you’re dealing with pain and struggles you’ve never had to experience before?”
 Richardson said.